ToussaintJ/teklid-github-pages/_posts/2022-06-01-debugging.md

 Greetings, fellow code detectives and bug whisperers!
 Embark with us on a journey through the enigmatic world of debugging, where every line of code hides a riddle waiting to be solved.

 ![Debugging Realm](/assets/images/debugging_realm.png)
-Generate the image of a surreal realm filled with floating code snippets and magnifying glasses.

 ## The Code Whodunit: Tracking the Culprit